NYC priest, relieved of parish duties, accuses Brooklyn Diocese of 'witch hunt'

 The turmoil at Our Lady of Mount Carmel-Annunciation Parish extends beyond alleged financial mismanagement.

 On Nov.
-18, Brennan announced that he had also relieved the parish's temporary administrator, Deacon Doug Dobbins, after Dobbins was secretly recorded by Gigantiello using racist and "other offensive language" during private conversations in the parish office.
+18, Brennan announced that he had also relieved the parish's temporary administrator, Deacon Dean Dobbins, after Dobbins was secretly recorded by Gigantiello using racist and "other offensive language" during private conversations in the parish office.

 "It was wrong to secretly record Deacon Dobbins, but the use of such language by any church employee is unacceptable and will not be tolerated," Brennan said.